FuckinClown/Fclown-Utils/README.md

 all other files are dependencies or liberaries so the main file isnt 2k+ lines long

+This has been ran and tested with on **Python 3.12.5**, however I know that older versions will work
 ## WIP Features

 There are way too many features to add